brianakl/bootstrapped_model_up_scaling/draft.md

 But, the main point to bring up in this is that models of all sizes are learning low dimensional projections of the same problem space.

-This is evident in their sharing of spectral decomposition [linformer] and the rapid training speed up in the normalized GPT (nGPT) architecture.
+This is evident in their sharing of spectral decomposition [linformer] and the rapid training speed up in the normalized GPT (nGPT) architecture that shows Transformers perform representation learning on the hypersphere.

 Additionally, it has been shown that models can be simply reduced to a lower dimensional model with fewer parameters and acheive similar performance using simple dimensionality reductions techniques [find citation].